how I traveled to 6 countries in 16 days!

 - Pick your destinations and figure out how long you want to stay in a city so you can reduce your city-load if needed

 - Write a Bucket List: It’s super important to know what you want to see in a city!
 If you want to see everything in a city like Paris, London, or Rome, you need more than just a weekend to do so!
-Here is my London in 1 day guide if you need it!
+But in case it gets tight, here is my London in 1 day guide if you need it!

 - Set a Budget: You will definitely want to know how much money you have for the trip and how much can you can max. spend in each place.